dbeley/lastfm_cg/README.md

 It also caches the image files requested thanks to the requests-cache library.
 If you don't want the script to create an sqlite file in your ~/.local/share/lastfm_cg/ directory, you will have to launch the script with the -d/--disable_cache flag.

-A twitter bot and a mastodon post are also supplied.
+A twitter bot and a mastodon post are also available in the bot_lastfm_cg folder.

+Some systemd service are also available int the systemd-service directory to run the lastfm_cg script at a given time.
+You will have to change them to match your configuration, more specifically the WorkingDirectory and ExecStart directive.

 ## Requirements